Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 13 Post Test

 The idea that all executive power inheres in the president except as explicitly limited by the Constitution is called the ________ executive theory.

-A. totalitarian
+A. dual

 B. unitary